Get Custom Training

 Example:

-Avatars role-play an irate customer, a retailer, or a supplier—reacting to choices so staff practice de-escalation and negotiation safely.
+Avatars simulate an irate customer, retailer, or supplier and respond to the learner’s choices.
+Staff can practice de‑escalation and negotiation in a safe environment.

 coaching can help you improve training outcomes.